toubani12/Badr-Eddine-Toubani/README.md

 # Hi there, I'm Badr Eddine Toubani! 👋

 ## 🌟 About Me
-I am a passionate Software Engineer from Morocco 🇲🇦 with a strong focus on building efficient, scalable, and innovative solutions.
+I am a passionate Software Engineer with a strong focus on building efficient, scalable, and innovative solutions.
 I thrive in dynamic environments where I can solve complex problems, contribute to impactful projects, and continually enhance my skills.

 ---